MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-meetings.md

 * Require meeting agendas, with clear meeting objectives.
 * Keep meetings short, but don’t rush through important conversations either.
 * Discourage the use of devices in meetings.
 It's distracting for those who use the devices and those who participate in the meetings.
 * Try holding stand-up meetings.
-Studies show they are about 34 percent shorter than sit-down meetings, yet produce the same solutions.
+Studies show they are about 34 percent shorter than sit-down meetings yet produce the same solutions.
 * Encourage participation in meetings.
 It's beneficial for creating more effective meetings and giving participants a way to be heard and considered.
 * Avoid holding a meeting just to update people.
 Decide if an email announcement is enough.